 → It’s a tablet.

-4. In certain expressions to show how often something is done:
+4. The article a is used in certain expressions to show how often something is done:

 → We go on holiday once a year. → We study English three times a week.

-5. To mean “one”, with some numbers and fractions.
+5. We use a to mean “one”, with some numbers and fractions.

 → a hundred